Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Bugfixes:

+- Fixed the Mob Loot Fabricator Vis Crystal recipe not appearing in JEI when searching for Vis Crystals.

 ## Balance Adjustments:

+- Increased the Mob Loot Fabricator Vis Crystal recipe outputs from 1 to 64 and the cooldown from 1s to 60s to reduce lag.

 ## QoL Improvements:

-- Increased the Mob Loot Fabricator Vis Crystal recipe outputs from 1 to 64 and the cooldown from 1s to 60s to reduce lag.

 ## Text and Quest Updates: